Types of Therapy

 Executive Coaching

-With my background in both business and psychology, I enjoy providing positive, focused, and effective coaching to current and emerging leaders.
-Executive leadership coaching can be delivered to individuals or groups.
+With my background in both business and psychology, I enjoy providing positive, focused, and effective executive leadership coaching to current and emerging leaders, both as individuals and in groups.
+This service can be provided in person or virtually

 More about Executive Coaching